Empowering People, Strengthening Community

 Carrie’s Place recognises that change is an essential ingredient of quality service provision.

-- Specialist Homelessness Program (Accommodation and Outreach Support) – across the Maitland, Cessnock, and Dungog LGA’s.
-Crisis and transitional housing, and case management for people experiencing homelessness, or who are at serious risk of homelessness
+- Specialist Homelessness Service (Accommodation and Outreach Support). – across the Maitland, Cessnock, and Dungog LGA’s.
+Crisis and transitional housing, and case management for people experiencing homelessness, or who are at serious risk of homelessness.

 - Specialist Domestic Violence Program: